-(d) All metals used for valves, fittings and repairs shall be compatible with the metals used in the construction of the storage container or appurtenance, so that the combination of metals does not cause or increase any corrosion which might weaken the storage container or any appurtenance, or create a risk of discharge.
+(d) All metals used for valves, fittings and repairs shall be compatible with the metal used in the construction of the storage container or appurtenance, so that the combination of metals does not cause or increase any corrosion which might weaken the storage container or any appurtenance, or create a risk of discharge.

-(e) Each storage container and appurtenance shall be designed to handle all operating stresses, taking into account static-head, pressure buildup from pumps and compressors, and any other mechanical stresses to which the storage container and appurtenance may be subject in the foreseeable course of operations.
+(e) Each storage container and appurtenance shall be designed to handle all operating stresses, taking into account static-head, pressure buildup from pumps and compressors, and any other mechanical stresses to which the storage container and appurtenance may be subject in the foreseeable course of operation.

 (f) Every storage container connection shall be equipped with a shut-off valve located on the storage container as indicated by standard engineering practice except for any safety relief connection.
 Shut-off valves shall be left closed and secured except during periods of use.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1277; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-902.
 Prohibition against underground storage. (a) From and after the effective date of this regulation, no person shall construct new storage containers for underground storage of fluid fertilizer.
 This prohibition does not apply to:

-(1) a watertight catch basin used for the temporary collection of runoff or rinsate from transfer and loading areas; or
+(1) a water tight catch basin used for the temporary collection of runoff or rinsate from transfer and loading areas; or